joaoventura/pylibui/README.md

 implement the ctypes calls.
 Most of them are easy, but you can check what's already done for some guidance.

-I'm accepting pull requests if the code is cleaned and it comes with an example.
+I'm accepting pull requests if the code is clean and it comes with a working example.